For urgent consular assistance call

 Militias have targeted ports, airports, and oil and gas installations.

 We don't have an Australian diplomatic mission in Libya.
-Almost all diplomatic missions and international bodies have left the country.
+Only a few diplomatic missions and international bodies are in Libya.

 Ongoing unrest restricts our capacity to give consular help to Australians who are in Libya.

 Terrorists often use small arms, rocket-propelled grenades or improvised bombs.
-They target Libyan Government and security interests.
+They target Libyan authorities and security interests.

 Terrorism is a threat worldwide.